Last Updated on September 3, 2021 by Michael Vega

 |Caran D’ Ache||Caran d’ Ache boasts a rich heritage of 100 years that saw the Swiss company gaining worldwide fame for their top-class writing and drawing materials.
 To this day, the company continues to manufacture their products in their Geneva workshop under strict quality control measures.|

-Hope you enjoyed reading my best colored pencils list.
+Hope you enjoyed reading my realistic drawing pencils list.
 All the colored pencil brands have their own appeal of coloring and quality.
 I’ve tried my best to remain subjective and portray the pros and cons of each item mentioned in this article.
 I have also the Guide for Watercolor Pencils that you can read.

 If you find my article helpful please, help me reach out to a broader audience by sharing this piece with your friends on social media.
 What did you think of the article?

 Did you think I left out any items that deserved to be included on the list?
 I’d love to hear your thoughts on this!
-Please, leave your feedback on the comments section.
+Please, leave your feedback in the comments section.